-In this case, it is best to take the prebiotic supplement a few minutes apart from the probiotic so that fermentation doesn’t begin before they meet in the large intestine and cause discomfort.
+In this case, the best time to take the prebiotic supplement is a few minutes apart from the probiotic so that fermentation doesn’t begin before they meet in the large intestine and cause discomfort.
 Start by taking the probiotic on an empty stomach.
 Prebiotics may be taken 10 to 15 minutes afterward.

 What is the Correct Prebiotic Dosage?